 - The entire beak shatters or falls apart

-- There is severe nerve damage, such as around the base of the beak
+- There’s severe nerve damage to the base of the beak

 A parrot cannot regrow its beak if it’s been fully or mostly removed by damage.
-If something terrible happens and it loses the whole beak structure, that’s too much to heal.
-The nerves, blood vessels, and other vital components will be irrevocably lost or damaged.
+The nerves, blood vessels, and other vital components will be irreparably damaged.

 My Baby Parrot’s Beak Looks Cracked

 If it’s a minor crack, this is nothing to worry about.
 Young parrots go through a period of experimentation as they grow.
-They don’t know the delicacy of their own beaks and often crack them accidentally.
-This usually happens while the parrot is playing, either with another parrot or toy.
+They don’t understand the delicacy of their own beaks and often crack them accidentally.

-Despite the higher chance of breakage, the beaks of younger parrots are more likely to grow back than the beaks of adult parrots.
-This has to do with how active and healthy a parrot’s body is when young.
-Adult parrots struggle much more to heal their body.
+Despite the higher chance of breakage, the beaks of younger parrots are more likely to grow back than the beaks of older parrots.
+This is based on how active and healthy a parrot’s body is when young.

 My Older Parrot’s Beak Looks Cracked

-A broken or cracked beak will only complicate things for an aged parrot.
+A broken or cracked beak will only complicate matters for an aged parrot.
 The effort required to heal its beak may detract from the healing rate of other injuries.
-Older parrots are also more likely to develop illnesses and infections from the break.
+Older parrots are also more likely to develop other beak problems.

 Do Parrots’ Beaks Grow Continuously?